letanure/resend-cli/README.md

 Broadcast operations

 Options:
   -h, --help          display help for command

 Commands:
-  create|c    Create a new broadcast to send to your audience delete|d    Delete a broadcast (only draft or scheduled broadcasts) list|l      List all broadcasts retrieve    Retrieve a broadcast by ID from Resend API send|s      Send a broadcast to your audience update|u    Update a broadcast to send to your audience
+  create|c [options]  Create a new broadcast to send to your audience delete|d [options]  Delete a broadcast (only draft or scheduled broadcasts) list|l              List all broadcasts retrieve [options]  Retrieve a broadcast by ID from Resend API send|s [options]    Send a broadcast to your audience update|u [options]  Update a broadcast to send to your audience

 ```
 ### contacts